-Flat Fee Type (FFDVTYPE)
+2.5.3.2.2 Flat Fee Type (FFDVTYPE)

-FFDVTYPE indicates whether the 1999 dental event is the "stem" or "leaf" of a flat fee group.
+FFDVTYPE indicates whether the 2000 dental event is the "stem" or "leaf" of a flat fee group.
 A stem (records with FFDVTYPE = 1) is the initial dental service (event) which is followed by other dental events that are covered under the same flat fee payment.
 The leaves of the flat fee group (records with FFDVTYPE = 2) are those dental events that are tied back to the initial medical event (the stem) in the flat fee group.
 These "leaf" records have their expenditure variables set to zero.
+For the dental visits that are not part of a flat fee payment situation, the FFDVTYPE is set to -1, "INAPPLICABLE".

-Counts of Flat Fee Events that Cross Years (FFBEF99-FFTOT00)
+2.5.3.2.3 Counts of Flat Fee Events that Cross Years (FFBEF00, FFTOT01)

 As described in Section 2.5.3.1, a flat fee payment situation covers multiple events and the multiple events could span multiple years.
-For situations where a 1999 dental visit is part of a group of events, and some of the events occurred before or after 1999, counts of the known events are provided on the dental record.
-Indicator variables are provided if some of the events occurred before or after 1999.
-These variables are:
+For situations where a 2000 dental visit is part of a group of events, and some of the events occurred before or after 2000, counts of the known events are provided on the dental record.
+Variables that indicate events occurring before or after 2000 are the following:

-FFBEF99 -- total number of pre-1999 events in the same flat fee group as the 1999 dental event.
-This count would not include 1999 dental events.
+FFBEF00 -- indicates total number of pre-2000 events in the same flat fee group as the 2000 dental event.
+This count would not include 2000 dental events.

-FFTOT00 -- indicates whether or not there are 2000 medical events in the same flat fee group as the 1999 dental event record.
+FFTOT01 -- indicates the number of 2001 medical events expected to be in the same flat fee group as the 2000 dental event record.